ActiveState/blog-posts/upgrading-to-5.24.md

 Fortunately, once you've bitten the bullet and done the big leap, future upgrades will be much easier.
 We recommend that you plan to upgrade your Perl at least every other major release.
-Given the relatively smaller delta between major releases these days, skipping one major release is fine.
+Given the relatively small delta between major releases these days, skipping one major release is fine.
 Skipping more than one could tempt you to skip many, and suddenly you're back here, planning a big project to update from an ancient version of Perl.